code-and-effect/effective_form_inputs/README.md

 :dropdownClass => 'custom-dropdown-class'
 ```

+### Additional

+Call with `single_selected: true` to ensure only the first selected option tag will be `<option selected="selected">`.

+This can be useful when displaying multiple options with an identical value.

 ### Working with dynamic options

 The following information applies to `effective_select` only, and is not part of the standard select2 API.